A ternary diophantine inequality by primes with one of the form $\mathbf{p=x^2+y^2+1}$: Abstract

 \section{Abstract}

-Hello friends of analytic number theory.
 In this paper we solve the ternary Piatetski-Shapiro inequality with prime numbers of a special form.
-More precisely we show that, for any fixed $1<c<427/400$, every sufficiently large positive number $N$ and a small constant $\varepsilon>0$, the diophantine inequality
+More precisely we show that, for any fixed $1<c<\frac{427}{400}$, every sufficiently large positive number $N$ and a small constant $\varepsilon>0$, the diophantine inequality

 has a solution in prime numbers $p_1,\,p_2,\,p_3$, such that $p_1=x^2 + y^2 +1$.
 For this purpose we establish a new Bombieri -- Vinogradov type result for exponential sums over primes.\\ \quad\\ \textbf{Keywords}: Diophantine inequality $\cdot$ Exponential sum $\cdot$ Bombieri -- Vinogradov type result $\cdot$ Primes.\\ \quad\\ {\bf 2020 Math.\ Subject Classification}: 11D75 $\cdot$ 11L07 $\cdot$ 11L20 $\cdot$ 11P32